endi-hajdari/lean-formalization-lorenz-trapping-region/README.md

 ## Presentation

-The repository also contains the presentation materials used during the **ICARM 2026 Summer School** in the `Presentation/` directory.
+The `Presentation/` directory contains materials developed for the **ICARM 2026 Summer School**, including:

+- presentation slides;
+- supporting figures, graphics, and other assets;
+- an interactive HTML presentation;
+- an interactive Lean blueprint outlining the structure, definitions, lemmas, and proof strategy for the Lorenz trapping region formalization.

+The main presentation files are:

+- [`Presentation/index.html`](Presentation/index.html) — the primary interactive presentation;
+- [`Presentation/lorenz-lean-blueprint-final.html`](Presentation/lorenz-lean-blueprint-final.html) — the interactive Lean formalization blueprint.

 ---